wintercms/docs/backend-controllers-ajax.md

 <a name="navigation-context"></a>
 ## Setting the navigation context

-Plugins can register the back-end navigation menus and submenus in the [plugin registration file](../plugin/registration#navigation-menus).
-The navigation context determines what back-end menu and submenu are active for the current back-end page.
+Plugins can register the backend navigation menus and submenus in the [plugin registration file](../plugin/registration#navigation-menus).
+The navigation context determines what backend menu and submenu are active for the current backend page.
 You can set the navigation context with the `BackendMenu` class:

     BackendMenu::setContext('Acme.Blog', 'blog', 'categories');